Monthly Travel Indicators Summary - December 2024

 Forecast (updated February, June & October)

-- International travel spending in California is forecast to nearly fully recover in 2024 (98% of 2019 spending), driven by Mexico, Canada and key overseas markets like Australia and India.
+- International travel spending in California is projected to reach 98% of 2019 levels in 2024, fueled by strong demand from Mexico, Canada, and key overseas markets such as Australia and India.

-- According to the Tourism Economics October forecast prepared for Visit California, international visitor spending in the state will grow by 22% in 2024 and reach $27.6 billion and grow by another 22% in 2025.
+- According to Tourism Economics’ October Forecast prepared for Visit California, international visitor spending in the state will grow by 22% in 2024 and reach $27.6 billion and grow by another 22% in 2025.

 - North American neighbors Mexico and Canada are forecast to be California’s largest spending markets, with visitor spending of $4.9 billion and $3.8 billion, respectively.